AMS 161, Applied Calculus II

 WebAssign and textbook/e-Book entitled "Single Variable Calculus: Concepts & Contexts"

-one-term access (4 months) IAC (You may purchase WebAssign from Cengage Unlimited
+ISBN: 9780357700006, IAC (You may purchase WebAssign from Cengage Unlimited either through the University bookstore or online.)

 NOTE: Your access to WebAssign is live for the entire duration of Calculus I and II, even if your Cengage Unlimited subscription ends.
 However, any print rental is due back by the end date of your Cengage Unlimited subscription.
 Alternatively, looseleaf print products may be purchased at a discounted price through Cengage Unlimited.